nisalperi/Aisle-Web-Library/README.md

 ###Defining a path
 `router.when(path,handler);`

-Parameters are send as the first argument for the handler function.
-Parameters should be defined with relative path.
+'Parameters' object is send as the first argument of the handler function.
+Parameters should be specified with the relative path.

 ````
 router.when('/tag/:tag_id', function(params) {